uw-it-aca/uw-foodalert/README.md

 * Docker

 ### Installing
-First, clone this github repository and checkout **develop** branch:
+First, clone this github repository, navigate into the repository's root directory and checkout **develop** branch:

 `git clone https://github.com/uw-it-aca/uw-foodalert.git`

-Then navigate into the repository's root directory and use docker-compose to build the app container:

 `cd uw-foodalert`

+`git checkout develop`

+Then copy the environment settings into `.env` file:

+`cp sample.env .env`

+Then use docker-compose to build the app container:

 `docker-compose build app`

+### Running the app
+To run the app simply execute `docker-compose up` from the repository's root directory.

+Or to run the app with build, execute `docker-compose up --build`.

 ### Running the tests
 This app has two test suites.
 One for the python backend and one for the JS frontend.